Contact us

 For review requests, digital or hard copies.
 If you want to send hard copies to a particular staff member, please contact us for details.
 Due to the international whereabouts of our staff, we don’t list a public mailing address.
 Since we receive multiple review requests daily, we cannot cover all requests.
 We do, however, share requests that fit within our coverage area across the team and cover as much material as possible.

 If you’re a self-publisher or small presser please read our article on getting coverage for your comic here for advice on how to pitch your review request.
+Review submissions are accepted on the understanding that coverage can be critical as well as positive, and that reviews will become a permanent archived resource on Broken Frontier recording the landscape of the indie comics community of the time.

 Broken Frontier is an inclusive platform seeking to celebrate the diversity of the medium and those who work in it.
-We do not accept review submissions from anyone who is either involved in, or who associates with those involved in, comics hate movements.
+We do not accept review submissions from anyone who is either involved in, or who associates with those involved in, comics hate groups.

 joinus@brokenfrontier.com